-Because of their voracious appetite for live hard coral, they are also blamed for damaging large portions of those reefs, notably Australia's Great Barrier Reef.
+The crown-of-thorns starfish (Acanthaster planci), the world's second-largest sea star, is endemic to the coral reefs of the Pacific.
+Because of its voracious appetite for live hard coral, it is also blamed for damaging large portions of reefs, notably Australia's Great Barrier Reef.

-Curiously though, major infestations were not observed until the 1960s, despite the fact crown-of-thorns starfish have been present on reefs for millions of years.
+Curiously though, major infestations were not observed until the 1960s, despite the fact crown-of-thorns have been present on reefs for millions of years.

 Another theory is that infestations are caused by increasing use of tropical coastlines for agriculture using fertlisers.
 These fertilisers are flushed into the sea, causing phytoplankton to bloom, which in turn causes zooplankton to bloom, providing more food for the larvae of the crown-of-thorns.
 Perhaps adding to this chain of events is the huge growth in tourism to the coastal tropics.